itswadesh/anne-docs/admin-user-manual.md

 #### To log in

 - Go to the Anne admin panel login page.
-- If you signed up with an email address and password, enter them and click Sign In.
+- If you signed up with an email address and password, enter them and click `Sign In`.
 - password should be case sensitive.
   <center><img src="./anne/login.png"></center>